Aperezortega/wowMailLedger/README.md

 ## Notes: Register auctions sales & purchases and stores in json
 ## Author: Roteira-Gehennas
 ## Version: 1.0
 ## SavedVariables: AipoxMailLedgerDB
 AipoxMailLedger.lua

 ~~
+## Contributing
+If you would like to contribute to the development of this addon:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -m 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Open a Pull Request.
+License
+This addon is licensed under the MIT License.

+Contact
+For questions or support, you can reach me on discord AIPOX #8367 or [Linkedin](https://www.linkedin.com/in/albertoperezortega/)